SDU-eScience/UCloud/storage-service/wiki/permissions.md

 # Permissions

-All files in SDUCloud are in a home folder.
+All files in UCloud are in a home folder.
 The files of normal users are in `/home/`.
 Projects store files in `/projects/`.

 A user owns all the files placed in their home directory.
 If Alice shares the